MINISTRIES & ACTIVITIES

 A majority of the food we use is donated to us by partners of the Virginia Peninsula Foodbank (Food Lion, WalMart and Panera Bread).
 Some of the cost is covered by donations to the church in an account designated for “The Welcome Table.”
 We gladly accept monetary donations or you can check our up-to-date wish list of food items in the newsletter that can be found on the church website.

 NOTE: The Welcome Table has been closed since March of 2020, due to the pandemic.
-However, in order to continue the feeding ministry that started with the Welcome Table, a small team of cooks has partnered with Four Oaks Day Center to prepare hot lunches every Wednesday for the homeless in Newport News, having delivered over 3500 hot meals during the past year.
+However, in order to continue the feeding ministry that started with the Welcome Table, a small team of cooks has partnered with Four Oaks Day Center to prepare hot lunches every Wednesday for the homeless in Newport News.
 Additionally, breakfasts are prepared weekly and distributed by the Hampton Ecumenical Lodging and Provisions (HELP) to the homeless in Hampton.

 At First Christian Church Hampton, we strive for God-honoring worship through song.
 Many church members get involved in our music ministry.
 We are small in numbers, but mighty in strength.
 Our vocal and handbell choirs is an important part of the ministry of our church, using their talents and gifts to glorify God.